 As the name suggests, paid link types are mostly used for promotional purposes.
 A website owner can pay another website to promote their web page in their portal.
 In this situation, the type of hyperlinking will be referred to as a paid link.
 Hence, different from the nofollow link, the user verifies this promotional link.

 Prefetch link type

-Prefetch type of hyperlinking is extensively used in educational websites like admissions portals of various colleges.
-For instance, while filling up applications, an applicant comes across a page that directs them to add in photos, certificates, mark sheets, etc. The browsers direct and cache into the reader’s personal media files to fetch the required documents through the prefetch link type.
+The prefetch type of hyperlinking is extensively used in educational websites like the admissions portals of various colleges.
+For instance, while filling up applications, an applicant comes across a page that directs them to add photos, certificates, mark sheets, etc. The browsers direct and cache into the reader’s personal media files to fetch the required documents through the prefetch link type.